karttur/speclib-db/_posts/2024/2024-01-29-speclib_splicecorrections-db.markdown

 ## Introduction

-In the xSpectre database the spectral data pre-processing steps to apply for any particular analysis or modelling are stored in the table **modelpreprocessing**.

-This post contains the general design of the schema **modelpreprocessing** for the xspectre scan library postgreSQL database.
+This post contains the general design of the schema **splicecorrection** for the xspectre scan library postgreSQL database.
 The design is written in the [Database Markup Language (DBML)](https://dbml.dbdiagram.io/home/).
 For visualisation of the DBML code I have used the semi free tool [dbdiagram](https://dbdiagram.io/?utm_source=dbml).

 ## Purpose of the scan schema

-The purpose of the **splicecorrection** schema is to store the combination of pre-processing steps defined for all data analysis and modeling.
-The principal pre-processing methods include:
+The purpose of the **splicecorrection** schema is ...

 ### splicecorrection

-Data transformations implemented in the xspectre modeling environment include:

-- logarithmic transformation
-- square root transformation
-- inversion
-- yeo-johnson transformation

-Of the above transfroamtions, only the yeo-johnson requires parameterisation; this parameter is saved in the datatarform table for models applying the yeo-johnson transformation.

-### scattercorrection

-TO BE ADDED

-### meancentring

-TO BE ADDED

-### Splicecorrection

-### Illustration of the model pre-processing schema
+### Illustration of the splicecorrection schema

 Mouse click on the figure to get a larger illustration in a pop-up window.